winstondu/Music-Player-Demo/README.md

 - Buffered layer indicates how much content is loaded/ready to play
 - Progress layer shows actual playback position
 - This visual hierarchy provides users with important feedback about both playback progress and buffer status

+### Seek Interaction Behavior
+The timeline slider handles different interaction scenarios to provide intuitive and reliable seek behavior:

+**Case 1: Track playing before interaction**
+- Touch down → Playback pauses temporarily
+- Dragging → Time display updates as user scrubs through timeline
+- Touch up → Seeks to new position and resumes playback
+- **Rationale**: Pausing during drag prevents audio stuttering and jumping.
+This matches industry-standard behavior in apps like Spotify and Apple Music, creating a familiar and polished experience.

+**Case 2: Track paused before interaction**
+- Touch down → No change (already paused)
+- Dragging → Time display updates as user scrubs
+- Touch up → Seeks to new position, remains paused
+- **Rationale**: Respects the user's pause state.
+Allows users to scrub through content to find a specific moment without triggering unexpected playback.

+**Case 3: Seeking beyond buffered content**
+- If drag ends at a position past the buffered point (gray bar)
+- Seeks to the requested position but **pauses playback** (even if track was playing before)
+- **Rationale**: Prevents confusing UX where playback appears to start but no audio plays due to buffering delay.
+User maintains explicit control by manually pressing play once content has buffered to the new position.

 ## Track Display
 The track display shows the album artwork alongside the song title and artist name.